 Locking in a policy while you're young and healthy means lower premiums for decades, potentially saving you thousands of dollars compared to getting life insurance in your 30s and 40s.

-Even if no one depends on your income now, a policy can protect future partners, children or co-signers from unexpected financial burdens.
+Even if no one depends on your income now, a life insurance policy can protect future partners, children or co-signers from unexpected financial burdens.

-Buying now lets you avoid coverage denials later.
+Buying life insurance in your 20s lets you avoid coverage denials later.
 Health conditions like anxiety, high blood pressure or diabetes can raise rates or make you uninsurable.

 Compare Life Insurance Rates